-- Provide a few sentences on your supervisor (s) & their key achievements in the area of research such as: - Years' experience in the field - Examples of awards received - International, intersectoral and interdisciplinary collaboration in the area of research. - Amount of project funding obtained (give examples such as coordinated projects) - Supervisory experience (number of PhD, postdoctoral researchers supervised) - Number of publications & conferences (give examples of key highlights) - Patents, commercialisation, spin-offs etc. - Explain the role of the supervisor(s) in the fellowship (e.g. monitoring research progress, assistance with career development plan (CDP)). - Mention you will review the CDP every 6 months with all the supervisors involved.
+- Years' experience in the field - Examples of awards received - International, intersectoral and interdisciplinary collaboration in the area of research. - Amount of project funding obtained (give examples such as coordinated projects) - Supervisory experience (number of PhD, postdoctoral researchers supervised) - Number of publications & conferences (give examples of key highlights) - Patents, commercialisation, spin-offs etc. - To avoid repetitions, you can refer to B2-5 (capacities table). - Explain the role of the supervisor(s) in the fellowship (e.g. monitoring research progress, assistance with career development plan (CDP)). - Mention you will review the CDP every 6 months with all the supervisors involved.
 Refer back to section 1.2 where the CDP plan is described (or you can describe it all here).